Pit Bulls are known for doing many cute things, such as cuddling in blankets, rolling around in the dirt, and making goofy, wide-mouth faces.

 Do pit bulls’ ears stand up naturally?

-Yes, their ear stands up naturally, even when it is at ease, giving the dog a unique appearance.
+Yes, their ear stands up naturally, even when at ease, giving the dog a unique appearance.

 Even among different pit bulls, the size and firmness of the ears can vary.

-Because there are so many different mixes that have been bred over the years, pit bulls even within the same breed can look quite different.
+Because there are so many different mixes bred over the years, pit bulls can look quite different even within the same breed.

 Many dogs were bred to have floppy ears as a byproduct of domestication.

-Dogs such as the pit bull, however, were not part of this group.
+However, dogs such as the pit bull were not part of this group.

-They were bred as hunters, so the cute, droopy ears were not a requirement for all pit bulls.
+They were bred as hunters, so the cute, droopy ears were not required for all pit bulls.

-Instead, they have a bit of a hybrid ear – one that stands up but often curls or flops over at the top.
+Instead, they have a bit of a hybrid ear that stands up but often curls or flops over at the top.

 This is simply a trait that came to be through years of breeding.
 This type of ear can sometimes make for better hearing.